rodrigogroff/TextAdventure/TextAdventure/bin/Debug/net6.0/Readme.txt

 something new in terms of:

-1 - Making players to not give up frustrated in their absolute first move 2 - Focus on playing experience, a mix of text adventure (TA) and fiction (IF) 3 - Stay in old school environment *pure console*, using colors and ascii table fx;
+1 - Making players to not give up frustrated in their absolute first move 2 - Focus on playing experience, a mix of text adventure (TA) and interactive fiction (IF) 3 - Stay in old school environment *pure console*, using colors and ascii table fx;
 4 - Use maps, hints, quests and awards to help people keep engaging in the game;